rubo77/Lalumo/dev/plan.md

 - Investigating empty feedback/help message in 1_2 activity (false button).
 - In 1_2 activity, `checkMatch` sets `this.feedback = ''` for both correct and incorrect answers, leading to empty feedback messages on false button presses.
 This needs to be updated to provide a meaningful message.
 - User clarified: On success in 1_2, show no feedback message; on incorrect, show a context-specific message ("No, the melody was going up/down/wave/jumpy somehow") in both English and German.
+- German translations for feedback messages are required and must be implemented alongside English.

 ## Task List
 - [x] Locate Alpine.js `pitches` component definition